afsc-gap-products/UW-FISH572/README.md

 # [UW FISH 572](https://github.com/afsc-gap-products/UW-FISH572) <img src="https://avatars.githubusercontent.com/u/91760178?s=96&amp;v=4" alt="Logo." align="right" width="139" height="139"/>

+"Principles and applications of fisheries-independent surveys" is a 4-credit course (FISH 572) that delves into the importance of fisheries-independent surveys as a cornerstone for fisheries stock assessment and ecosystem research.

+> See this repository for the course website.
+The sibling repository https://github.com/afsc-gap-products/UW-FISH572-coursework houses the coursework for the course=.

 *This code is primarally maintained by:*

 **Emily Markowitz** (Emily.Markowitz AT noaa.gov;